Joshrizika/wingwatch/README.md

 Takes in the data output from flight_paths.py and runs that data through the clustering algorithm and the spot finding algorithm.
 It saves the results to a .csv file.

+### schema_upload.py

+Resets the current database then re initializes it with the schema provided in schema.sql.

+### data_upload.py

+Uploads spot data to the database.

 ## Running the App

 TO BE IMPLEMENTED AFTER APP CREATION